dominikrys/dominikrys.github.io/content/posts/unqiue-attributes-dynamodb/index.md

     image: "img/cover.png"
     alt: "Cover"
 tags:
-  - dynamodb
-  - databases
-  - aws
+  - DynamoDB
-  - engineering
+  - SDE
-  - infrastructure
+  - AWS
 ---

 I've recently tried to solve a problem that involved enforcing uniqueness of multiple attributes in DynamoDB.
 Surprisingly, this wasn't a trivial undertaking.
 Given most of my database experience is using SQL databases, I initially started solving the problem using SQL paradigms that didn't translate well to NoSQL.